 Innovation, communication and smart strategies - all based on the value of solidarity - are the critical building blocks for workers and unions to confront powerful employers and platforms and to secure wins for working people.

-Our role as FES is to highlight innovations, to provide inspiration, to create space for dialogue and to jointly develop new strategies in our national, regional and global trade union cooperation.
+Our role as FES is to highlight innovations, provide inspiration, create space for dialogue and to jointly develop new strategies in our national, regional and global trade union cooperation.

 If you don't have time to read all the publications but still want to find out about the keyresults, we recommend the Short Stories Booklet: in it you will find the essence of the results presented in short articles.